shiinamiyuki/Accurate-Large-Scale-Ferrofluids/README.md

 An implementation of "On the Accurate Large-scale Simulation of Ferrofluids"

 <em>Disclaimer: This repo is the final project for CSC417 Physics Basd Animation provided by University of Toronto and the results do not reflect the result of the actual paper.
-This implemention may contain mistakes so please read it at your discretion</em>
+This implemention may contain mistakes so please read it at your own discretion</em>

 ## Build & Run
 We have tested on Ubuntu 20.04 with gcc9.3 and Windows 10 with Visual Studio 2019